messiuw/marax-monitor-mqtt/README.md

-# Marax-Monitor with Webserver on ESP32
+# Marax-Monitor with MQTT on ESP32